thaoms/engage-js-api/README.md

 Note that you'll have to handle the authentication flow by yourself.

-This code is written in ES6+ and uses a lot of newer features, transpiling and compiling are up to you.
+This code is written in ES6+ and uses a lot of newer features, transpiling and compiling are up to you if you use the /src folder.

 This plugin requires a Http Client, so we made one for your convenience but you are free to implement one for yourself.